 Around the village of Chickasaw on State Route 274 in Marion Township of Mercer County, German Catholics gathering in the 1850s sought permission to form a parish, and Archbishop John Baptist Purcell approved a mission but no church.
 The parishioners attended Mass at nearby St. Sebastian until 1894 when the cornerstone for a small chapel was laid in Chickasaw.
 The parish at Chickasaw petitioned Archbishop Purcell again for their own parish and church.
 In January 1903, a fire destroyed the neighboring St. Sebastian Catholic Church, prompting each parish to yearn to have its own church.

 A large church with four bays and domed tower was built and served the Chickasaw parish.
 The pastor was Father Paulinus Trost, C. PP S, who studied in Munich, Germany, and was a major contributor of religious art in many ecclesiastical buildings in the Land of the Cross-Tipped Churches.

 In 1967, the present modern stone-faced church was constructed by local builders and craftsmen.

-The rectory built in an American Four-Square design with dormers on all four sides and an open front porch was built by the DeCurtins Brothers in 1904, as was the massive two-story red brick school with central tower that now is the meeting hall for the local Veterans of Foreign Wars.
+The rectory built in an American Four-Square design with dormers on all four sides and an open front porch was built by the DeCurtins Brothers in 1904 and was demolished and replaced by a gravel parking lot in 2022.
+The massive two-story red brick school with central tower was also built in 1904 and now serves as the meeting hall for the local Veterans of Foreign Wars.
 There were three similar red brick two-story schools built by the DeCurtins Brothers at the turn of the 20th century in the Land of the Cross- Tipped Churches, but the schools at St. Henry, Maria Stein, and St. Paul at Sharpsburg have all since been demolished.

 6032 OH-274, (Carthagena) Celina, OH 45822